-So in affirmative prayer, we’re simply opening our awareness to the fact that God’s good is everywhere present.
-We’re not petitioning a withholding God outside of ourselves or trying to persuade Spirit that we're worthy of our request.
-We recognize that God is all there is – omnipotent, omnipresent, omniscient, omniactive – and that everything in creation is an expression of God.
+So in affirmative prayer, we’re simply opening our conscious awareness to the fact of God’s allness and onlyness and acknowledging that God’s good is everywhere present.
+We’re not begging a capricious, withholding God outside of ourselves or trying to convince Spirit that we’re worthy of our request.
+We turn away from the conditions around us and recognize that God is all there is – omnipotent, omnipresent, omniscient, omniactive – and that everything we experience in the world we walk through is God in expression, God giving evidence of Itself.
 All the good there is is available now in the midst of whatever situation or condition you’re praying about.
-And in affirmative prayer, also known as spiritual mind treatment, we recognize this spiritual truth as our understanding.
+And in affirmative prayer (spiritual mind treatment), we recognize and acknowledge this spiritual Truth as our understanding.

 The Steps of Affirmative Prayer (Spiritual Mind Treatment)

 When we consciously pray from this understanding of our Oneness, without allowing fear, doubt and other thoughts that deny the Presence of Spirit to creep into the process, then we are truly praying affirmatively with a full recognition of the spiritual power behind our words.
 In the Religious Science philosophy, affirmative prayer is comprised of five steps:

 Recognition: In this step we recognize that God is all there is.
 There is One Life that is the life of God, everywhere present – whole, perfect and complete by its very nature.
 Feel free to use Spirit, the Universe, Source, God, or whatever term for the Creator of All that feels most comfortable to you.

 Unification: In unification, we acknowledge that we are one with this Presence – that all that God is, we are.
 We can never be separate from or outside of Spirit, because God encompasses all.
 As such, we recognize the Truth of ourselves as powerful, spiritual beings.